MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/register-public-access-vault-backup-server.md

 ms.subservice: data-protection-manager
 ---

-# Reregister the DPM server with Recovery Services vault using public access
+# Re-register the DPM server with Recovery Services vault using public access

 If you don't want to continue using private endpoints for backup, delete them from the vault and re-register DPM.
 You don’t need to stop protection.